Everything you need to know… before you go.

 I remember the first time I heard this word.
 When I was in the JET Programme in the 1990s, I was at school during the morning teacher’s meeting.
 I kept hearing “SUISEN” over and over again. (推薦 suisen in education means a recommendation for students going to another school upon graduation – but of course, I didn’t know that!)
 I looked it up in my dictionary and only found ”suisen benjo.”
 I was puzzled.
-Why would the senseis talk about about a flush toilet for fifteen whole minutes!?
+Why were the teachers talking about about a flush toilet for fifteen whole minutes!?
 And with such straight faces!

 kumi tori benjo